 There's a strong causal link between sleep-disordered breathing and attention deficits.
 If you've been diagnosed with ADHD and also have chronic fatigue or unrefreshing sleep, getting a proper sleep study is worth it.

-In my case, the bottleneck has three components:
+In my case, the bottleneck has four components:

 I've tried roughly everything.
 In ascending order of intervention:

-Allergen control: frequent sheet washing, Mission Allergy encasements, HEPA filter, minimizing carpet/fabric surfaces.
+Allergen control: frequent sheet washing, Mission Allergy encasements (has to be this brand according to my allergist and confirmed by my independent research — all the other ones are ineffective), HEPA filter, minimizing carpet/fabric surfaces.
 Necessary foundation but not sufficient alone.

 Allergy immunotherapy: subcutaneous allergy shots.
-A long play — takes years to fully work, but addresses the root allergic component.
+A long play — takes years to fully work, but addresses the root allergic component, if it works.
+Unfortunately I didn't feel much benefit, if at all, from this.

 Positional therapy: side sleeping (tennis ball trick, backpacks), elevated head of bed.
 Helps with gravity-dependent congestion and airway collapsibility.